ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 **How do I install new information to an existing environment?**
-Once you have made a new environment, you can add some commonly used packages using :code:`-pip install package`.
+Once you have made a new environment, you can add some commonly used packages using :code:`pip install package`.
 Common ones include numpy, pandas, or matplotlib among many others.
 If :code: `import` in Python fails, try installing the package to the environment and reloading the page.